Skip to content

 VOD (Video on Demand) replay is the only way to see the full chat timeline synced to your broadcast.
 When you play back a past stream, the chat messages show up alongside the video exactly as they did live.

 This helps when you need to find what chat was saying during a specific moment.
-Clip timing, audience reactions, drama.
-It’s all there.
+Clip timing, audience reactions, drama, and confused questions all show up in the replay timeline instead of floating around as disconnected screenshots.

 #Enabling VOD Storage